gouthamganesan/Notes/Java_Notes.md

 * An abstract method must always be inside an abstract class.
 * abstract methods are there to make the methods a must for the classes that extend from this parent abstract class.
 This is to define a protocol for the group of sub-classes (sub-types)
 * The abstract methods must be implemented as they don't have a body.
-* THE COMPILER DECIDES WHETHER YOU CAN CALL A METHOD BASED ON THE TYPE OF THE **REFERENCE** NOT THE ACTUAL OBJECT TYPE.
+* THE COMPILER DECIDES WHETHER YOU CAN CALL A METHOD OR NOT, BASED ON THE TYPE OF THE **REFERENCE** NOT THE ACTUAL OBJECT TYPE.
 * AGAIN, The compiler checks the type of the reference - not the type of the Object to see if you can call a method using that reference.
 * Let us consider the reference variable to be a remote control.
 When the type of the reference is more down the inheritance tree, the more buttons it may have.
 For example, A Dog type (implicitly extends Object) reference variable has more buttons than a reference variable pointed to the Object type.
 A reference of type Dog has both the Dog-specific methods and the methods of the Object class, while a reference of Object type has only the methods of it's own class (Object).
 (Pg.
 215: Nice Diagram to understand)
 * We can cast a reference back to it's original type from Object using Casting.